-Brett McGurk, the US envoy for the anti-ISIS coalition, congratulated Iraq for the victory.
+Brett McGurk, the US envoy for the anti-ISIS coalition, congratulated Iraq on its victory.

 “Congratulations to Iraqi forces for completing complex maneuver ops to secure #Mosul airport from #ISIS terrorists,” he tweeted. “#ISIS is now trapped.”

-British Major Gen. Rupert Jones, deputy commander of Operation Inherent Resolve, offered a more muted assessment of the situation on the ground, telling CNN’s Christiane Amanpour the airport was “reasonably well-secured.”
+British Major Gen. Rupert Jones, deputy commander of Operation Inherent Resolve, offered a more muted assessment of the situation on the ground, telling CNN’s Christiane Amanpour the airport looks “reasonably well-secured.”

-“It’s been a really good day,” said Jones, speaking from Baghdad on Thursday.
-“The Iraqis are on the airfield.
-It looks reasonably well-secured.”
+“It’s been a really good day,” said Jones, speaking Thursday from Baghdad.
+“The Iraqis are on the airfield.”